Mastering Fundraising Galas: How to Communicate Your Mission Effectively

 One of the hardest things for nonprofit organizations to get right at fundraising galas is communicating their mission clearly and quickly.
 Your board and committee may know the story by heart, but what about guests of guests who don’t yet understand your impact?
 They’re willing to listen—and give—if inspired at the right moment.

 The truth is, there are many shades of donor.
 Some give because they are deeply connected to your mission.
 Others give because they were invited by a friend.
 Still others give because the room’s energy compels them to raise their paddle.
-Your goal—and the job of your benefit auctioneer—is to create an environment where every guest feels ready to give generously.
+Our goal—and the job of our benefit auctioneer—is to create an environment where every guest feels ready to give generously.

 What to Do: Create a Theatre for Giving